Applied Behavior Analysis FAQ

 There are several schools across the country that utilise ABA-based programmes with their students.
 Many NHS Trusts and Local Authorities also employ professionals in this field, though these tend to work with autistic adults.
 Sometimes help can be funded from public money but sometimes you may have to fund the support privately.
 There are also several charities offering ABA grants or bursaries.
 ABA-based programmes are often delivered by private organisations.

-Often children receiving ABA-based education do so through "Education Otherwise than at School” being specified in their EHCPs.
-This is because some children accessing ABA will be doing so because traditional schools and ways of teaching have not worked and it has been determined (either by the LA or by the Special Educational Needs and Disability Tribunal) that the child’s needs cannot be met in school.
+Often children receiving ABA-based education can also do so through "Education Otherwise than at School” being specified in their EHCPs.
+This is because some children accessing ABA will often be doing so because traditional schools and ways of teaching have not worked and it has been determined (either by the LA or by the Special Educational Needs and Disability Tribunal) that the child’s needs cannot be met in school.

 If such provision is specified in an EHCP then it should be funded by Local Authorities, but often families have to appeal to the SEND Tribunal to achieve adequate sufficient specification to warrant adequate funding.
-ABA programmes can be integrated into school teaching.